RZdataprojects/LifeExpectancy_AppliedStatistics/README.md

 4. NOX pollution (PPM)
 5. Social and economic ranking

-Masurment from each village as was provided by the IBS was analyized using **multivariable analysis** to test for correlation.
+Masurment from each village as was provided by the IBS and was analyized using **multivariable analysis** to test for correlation.